40 acres of the former STAR Academy sold, 133 acres still under state authority

 CUSTER, S.D. — On Wednesday morning, the state held its auction for the former STAR Academy property.

-About 2 dozen people showed up as spectators and to submit bids.
+About two dozen people showed up as spectators and to submit bids.

-Up for grabs were three different items; one being the entire property, which is 173 acres, another being a 40 acres parcel of land, and lastly the main campus building by itself.
-The first round of auctions didn’t look too bright and had no bids.
+Up for grabs were three different items; one being the entire property, which is 173 acres of land, another being a 40 acres parcel of land, and lastly the main campus building by itself.
+The first round of auctions didn’t go as planned, with no one bidding.
 After the crowd was offered a recess to ask questions and think, there was one bid.